MajeedMirza/HAMS/README.md

 - [Server](Server)

 ## About
-The Home Monitoring and Automation System or HAMS allows users to remotely interact and observe various environmental aspects of their homes remotely through a mobile app.
-The system monitors the following:
+The Home Monitoring and Automation System or HAMS is an **open source** project that provides a starting point for home monitoring and automation.
+HAMS includes code for a fully functional server (Node.js) and database (MongoDB), a hybrid mobile app (Ionic), and scripts (Python and C) for nodes (Raspberry Pi + Aruduino).

+The system provides the software needed to monitor the following:
 - Temperature
 - Humidity
 - Smoke, Gas presence